-Born on Sept.
-17, 1795, he was a contemporary of Donizetti, Rossini, and Bellini, though today he is nowhere near their level in terms of popularity.
+Baptized on Sept.
+17, 1795 (the date of his “illegitimate” birth remains a mystery), he was a contemporary of Donizetti, Rossini, and Bellini, though today he is nowhere near their level in terms of popularity.
 What compounds this is the fact that he wrote close to 60 operas in his lifetime and not one is a major part of the repertoire today.
 He was a huge influence on the work of Giuseppe Verdi and his own later works were more popular than some of the more famous composer’s operas during their overlapping years.

 A revival could be imminent for Mercadante at some point in the near future.
 And if it is to happen, these are the operas that might point the way forward for the forgotten master.

 Perhaps the opera for which Mercadante is best known today, this 1837 work was a massive success in its formative years following its premiere at La Scala.
 “Its taut dramatic structure and vivid musical scene-painting set it apart from the operas of his day…..Not only do we hear in its music a reliable Italian lyricism, but also the early moves away from ornamentation for its own sake.
 Mercadante uses the orchestra not as a pale accompaniment to dramatic action, but as a full partner in the drama,” stated Colleen Fay in an assessment of the work.
 While it was forgotten for most of the 20th century, it has seen a few revivals in recent years and even received a recording featuring Plácido Domingo, Mara Zampieri, and Agnes Baltsa in 1979.